-Turns out t hot yoga is unhealthy (potentially) and could be fatal.
+Turns out hot yoga is bad for you (potentially) and could be fatal.

 One man’s internal temperature rose to above 104° F. And while no one in the group showed any of the symptoms of heat intolerance, their body temperatures were a cause for concern.

 At such an internal heat a person is susceptible to heat stroke which can be fatal.
 So clearly there are real dangers of hot yoga.
 But we are still not sure if hot yoga is good or bad, overall.